axothy/Gilbert-Johnson-Keerthi/README.md

 # Gilbert-Johnson-Keerthi
-Collision detector algorithm for polygons.
+Collision detector algorithm for polygons, rectangles and circles.

-Example of file attached
+Example of txt file attached